topper-123/optioneer/README.rst

 Callbacks
 ---------
-By providing a callback when registering options, changing options may trigger a desired actions.
+By providing a callback when registering options, changed options may trigger a desired actions.
 For example, if you in your ``config.py`` do:

 .. code-block:: python

     options_maker.register_option('shout', True, callback=lambda x: print("YEAH!"))

-Then the user, when changing that option will see:
+Then the user, when changing that option will trigger the callback:

 .. code-block:: python